With the new 'Mt Rainier' edition, your edits build fluidly in the background. This is the fastest World Machine yet.

-Texture weightmaps (also known as splat-maps) are a set of one or more RGBA bitmaps whose channels act as weights controlling the distribute of materials at any given location in the world.
+Texture weightmaps (also known as splat-maps) are a set of one or more RGBA bitmaps whose channels act as weights controlling the distribution of materials at any given location in the world.

-All of the various selectors and natural erosion masks can be combined as you see fit to create your weightmaps.
-The Texture weightmap tool will make sure your weightmap channels are normalized and coverage adjusted to your preference.
+All selectors and erosion masks can be combined as you see fit to create your weightmaps.
+The Weightmap device will make sure your map channels are always normalized and coverage adjusted to your preference.

-Avoid the repetition of tiled textures and create a unique high resolution material that provides color at every point in your world (sometimes called Virtual Texturing or Megatexturing).
+Modern projects often avoid the repetition of tiled textures and create a unique high resolution material for every point in your world (sometimes called Virtual Texturing or Megatexturing).

-World Machine's high-resolution output abilties lets you specify a unique texture down to the sub-meter level.
-This works particularily well with tiled terrain in the Professional Edition.
+World Machine's high-resolution output abilties lets you create these unique textures down to the sub-meter level.
+This works particularily well with tiled export in the Professional Edition.

-When you're done editing in World Machine, just hit the export button, and all of your assets are created at the resolution you request.
+When you're done editing in World Machine, just hit the 'Export All' button, and your assets will be generated and exported.